knnguyen2410/fit-finder-backend/README.md

 As a full-stack Java application, Fit Finder comprises an Angular frontend and Spring Boot API backend.
 The Fit Finder API allows users to access and manage account and gym data.
 To see the frontend in action, check out the [Fit Finder Angular frontend](https://github.com/knnguyen2410/fit-finder-frontend) with which it communicates.

+## Features

+This Java REST API contains the following features:

+* Persists at four models.
+* Environment settings are set up using Spring Profiles.
+* API endpoints can perform full CRUD tasks based on the business use-case.
+* Individually tested endpoints.
+* CRUD routes were built based on rest conventions to be exposed as part of the API.
+* Security and authentication layer for private endpoints.
+* Gracefully handles exceptions when they occur.
+* In the event that an exception occurs, sends appropriate error messages back to the user.
+* Conforms to the MVC design pattern, having separate models, controllers, and services.

 ---